pikapods/docs.pikapods.com/manage/custom-domains.md

 **Enabling proxy feature**: When first adding a custom domain via Cloudflare, ensure the _Proxy_ feature is **disabled**.
 Else we can't verify the DNS settings of your domain.
 You can enable proxying again after adding the custom domain.

-**Web application firewall (WAF)**: If you use Cloudflare's proxy feature, it's possible that our monitoring will get blocked and we can no longer determine if your pod is available on its custom domain and we can't renew the encryption certificate for you custom domain.
-In this case please ensure you have an exception added for the path `/.well-known/*` in _Security > WAF_, as desribed above.
+**Web application firewall (WAF)**: If you use Cloudflare's proxy feature, it's possible that our monitoring will get blocked and we can no longer determine if your pod is available on its custom domain, and we can't renew the encryption certificate for your custom domain.
+In this case, please ensure you have an exception added for the path `/.well-known/*` in _Security > WAF_, as described above.

 **Origin SSL Setting**: Also ensure that you activate [**Full SSL encryption**](https://developers.cloudflare.com/ssl/origin-configuration/ssl-modes/#available-encryption-modes) (by default, it is set to Flexible SSL, which will cause an infinite loop) or disable the proxy and switch to DNS-only mode.